pluralsight/guides/published/c-c++/functional-style-programming-using-c/article.md

                             + currentFee;
     }
 ```
-or, in a good style –
+Or, in a good style:
 ```c
     int tftp2(int preDue, int curFee){
             return switcher(preDue, 1001, preDue, 0)
                    + preDue + curFee;
     }
 ```
-or, we can write a word to keep it small and yet understandable.
+Or, we can write a word to keep it small and yet understandable:
 ```c
     int tftp2(int due, int fee){
             return switcher(due,1001,due,0)+due+fee;